geoff-project/coi-utils/docs/guide/japc_utils.rst

 ---------------

 For now, let us only focus on the last problem: Figuring out how long exactly to wait.
-Luckily, the Python standard library module :mod:`threading` provides multiple primitives for cross-thread synchronization.
+Luckily, the Python standard library module `threading` provides multiple primitives for cross-thread synchronization.
 In our case, we want to wait on thread A for a condition to become true, and signal such from thread B.
-For this, we can use a :class:`~threading.Condition` variable:
+For this, we can use a `~threading.Condition` variable:

 .. code-block:: python
     :emphasize-lines: 1,24,28-30,40-43